U.S. flag

 From MedlinePlus Genetics

-Schindler disease type II, also called Kanzaki disease, is a milder form of the disorder that usually appears in adulthood.
-Affected individuals may develop mild cognitive impairment and hearing loss caused by abnormalities of the inner ear (sensorineural hearing loss).
-They may experience weakness and loss of sensation due to problems with the nerves connecting the brain and spinal cord to muscles and sensory cells (peripheral nervous system).
-Clusters of enlarged blood vessels that form small, dark red spots on the skin (angiokeratomas) are characteristic of this form of the disorder. https://medlineplus.gov/genetics/condition/schindler-disease
+Alpha-N-acetylgalactosaminidase deficiency type II is the least severe form.
+Type II is typically diagnosed in adulthood.
+Affected individuals may have mild cognitive impairment and hearing loss caused by abnormalities of the inner ear (sensorineural hearing loss).
+They may also experience a loss of sensation or muscle weakness in the extremities (peripheral neuropathy).
+Clusters of enlarged blood vessels that form small, dark red spots on the skin (angiokeratomas) are a characteristic feature of alpha-N-acetylgalactosaminidase deficiency type II.

 Clinical features